 Experience exceptional performance improvement utilizing Lean Six Sigma

 “Removing non-value adding activities increases process velocity, decreases errors, and cuts costs” – FitzGerald

 “View problems as an opportunity for improvement” – FitzGerald

 The Service/Government Industry is ready for Lean Service.
 Lean Six Sigma refers to any activity that a customer would not be willing to pay for, as a Non-Value Added (NVA) activity.
-This NVA is commonly referred to as waste.
+Subsequently, this NVA is commonly referred to as waste.
 If you removed all waste then flow will increase.
 Think of the flow as the time between something that is ordered or asked for and when it is delivered.
-That is a Value Stream and gives you a picture of the complete process.
+That is a Value Stream and as a result, you a picture of the complete process.

 Do you have a good feel for your ability to deliver your products and services?
 Do you have enough knowledge of your processes to drive out the NVA?
 If your employees do not have an understanding of what non value added activities are then they do not have the capability of removing it.

 By removing waste the business sees decreased cost, increased quality and satisfied customers.